NethermindEth/horus-checker/README.md

 ```console
 horus-check b.json
 ```
-Attempts to verify the compiled Cairo program `b.json` with the default SMT solver `cvc5`, and prints the output to `stdout`.
+Attempts to verify the compiled StarkNet contract `b.json` with the default SMT solver `cvc5`, and prints the output to `stdout`.